 I can’t fathom it.
 Why would you subject yourself to the hassle and discomfort of camping, if you weren’t homeless?
 Why would you want to gnaw on dry, uncooked food fished out of a hot, sweaty backpack?
 We’ve progressed so far beyond this!
 Flushing toilets, hot showers, comfortable beds, refrigeration, microwaves, air-conditioning, couches!
 Why would you give that all up on purpose?

 …Which brings me back to Saturday.
-Colin decided it would be the perfect day to go on a hike in the Blue Ridge.
+My husband decided it would be the perfect day to go on a hike in the Blue Ridge.
 I decided it would be the perfect day to take a daytrip to visit my parents and sister in Arlington.
-We knew the boys would want to go hiking, but we weren’t sure what Tatiana’s preference would be.
+We knew the boys would want to go hiking, but we weren’t sure what our daughter’s preference would be.
 We presented her with the two options, never dreaming that we would be inflicting an agonizing Sophie’s Choice moment on her.
 Honestly, she looked like she was going to cry as she deliberated out loud.

 “I really, really want to go to Grandma and Grandpa’s, but I really, really want to go hiking too!”

 “Well,” I reasoned, bewildered by the fact that this was actually a difficult choice, and trying to make the decision a little easier for her, “I’m planning to take you to their house over Labor Day weekend, and that’s only a week away, so maybe you should go hiking.”

 Finally, we decided to put the poor girl out of her misery by flipping a coin.
 She went on the hike.

 In Arlington as my sister and I drove to Harris Teeter to pick up some groceries, she asked me what my husband and kids were doing.

 “They’re going hiking,” I said, shrugging my shoulders.